-- 61 Depending on the climate information context, geographical regions in AR6 may refer to larger areas, such as sub-continents and oceanic regions, or to typological regions, such as monsoon regions, coastlines, mountain ranges or cities.
-A new set of standard AR6 WGI reference land and ocean regions have been defined.
-WGIII allocates countries to geographical regions, based on the UN Statistics Division Classification {WGI 1.4.5, WGI 10.1, WGI 11.9, WGI 12.1-12.4, WGI Atlas.1.3.3-1.3.4}. - 62 Each finding is grounded in an evaluation of underlying evidence and agreement.
+4 Depending on the climate information context, geographical regions in AR6 may refer to larger areas, such as sub-continents and oceanic regions, or to typological regions, such as monsoon regions, coastlines, mountain ranges or cities.
+A new set of standard AR6 WGI reference land and ocean regions have been defined {1.4.5, 10.1, 11.9, 12.1-12.4, Atlas.1.3.3-1.3.4}.
+WGIII allocates countries to geographical regions, based on the UN Statistics Division Classification {Annex II, WG III}.

+5 Each finding is grounded in an evaluation of underlying evidence and agreement.
 A level of confidence is expressed using five qualifiers: very low, low, medium, high and very high, and typeset in italics, for example, medium confidence.
 The following terms have been used to indicate the assessed likelihood of an outcome or result: virtually certain 99-100% probability; very likely 90-100%; likely 66-100%; more likely than not >50-100%; about as likely as not 33-66%; unlikely 0-33%; very unlikely 0-10%; and exceptionally unlikely 0-1%.
-Additional terms (extremely likely 95-100% and extremely unlikely 0-5%) are also used when appropriate.
+Additional terms (extremely likely 95-100%; more likely than not >50-100%; and extremely unlikely (0-5%) are also used when appropriate.
 Assessed likelihood also is typeset in italics: for example, very likely.
 This is consistent with AR5.
 In this Report, unless stated otherwise, square brackets [x to y] are used to provide the assessed very likely range, or 90% interval.